 - Aronson, R., 1980, Jean-Paul Sartre: Philosophy in the World, London: Verso.

-- –––, 2004, Camus and Sartre: The Story of a Friendship and the Quarrel That Ended It, Chicago: Chicago University Press.
+- –––, 2004, Camus and Sartre: The Story of a Friendship and the Quarrel That Ended It, Chicago: University of Chicago Press.

 - Foley, J., 2008, Albert Camus: From the Absurd to Revolt, Montreal: McGill-Queen’s University Press.